mattgraham/glacier-ui-atom/README.md

-# Glacier for Atom
+# Glacier UI for Atom

 Glacier UI for Atom.io is a theme inspired by @joeyfigaro's Glacier for Sublime.
-Maintainers are @mattgraham and @joeyfigaro
+Maintainers are [mattgraham](http://github.com/mattgraham) and [joeyfigaro](http://github.com/joeyfigaro)

 ![The Pretty]('#')